History of Pat McAfee in Timeline

 During the 2011 season, Pat McAfee maintained a 46.6-yard punting average.

-On January 4, 2014, Pat McAfee tweeted a photo from the Colts locker room and apologized after a controversy, and was fined.
-He announced he had signed a five-year contract to remain with the Colts on March 7, 2014.
+On January 4, 2014, Pat McAfee tweeted a photo from the Colts locker room with teammate Andrew Luck almost completely nude in the background.
+He apologized and was fined $10,000 by the Colts organization.

 September 2014: AFC Special Teams Player of the Month

-On December 23, 2014, Pat McAfee was selected to play in his first Pro Bowl.
+On December 23, 2014, Pat McAfee was selected to play in his first Pro Bowl, marking a significant achievement in his NFL career.

 2014: Named All-Pro

-In 2014, Pat McAfee was named an All-Pro during his NFL career.
+In 2014, during his eight-year career in the NFL, Pat McAfee was named an All-Pro player.
+This recognition marked a significant achievement in his professional football career.

 January 2, 2015: Named First Team All-Pro

-On January 2, 2015, Pat McAfee was selected by the Associated Press as the First Team All-Pro punter.
+On January 2, 2015, Pat McAfee was selected by the Associated Press as the First Team All-Pro punter, a prestigious honor recognizing his performance in the NFL.

-On February 5, 2016, Pat McAfee achieved a Guinness World Record by successfully kicking a 40-yard field goal while blindfolded.
+On February 5, 2016, Pat McAfee set a Guinness World Record by successfully kicking a 40-yard field goal while blindfolded.

 December 20, 2016: Named to Second Pro Bowl

-On December 20, 2016, Pat McAfee was named to his second Pro Bowl.
+On December 20, 2016, Pat McAfee was named to his second Pro Bowl, further solidifying his reputation as a top punter in the NFL.

-During his final season with the Colts, 2016, Pat McAfee began to perform stand-up comic routines about his time in the NFL.
+During his final season with the Colts in 2016, Pat McAfee began performing stand-up comic routines about his time in the NFL.

 In 2016, Pat McAfee performed in stand-up events around Indiana and was a regular on The Bob & Tom Show.

-On February 2, 2017, Pat McAfee retired from the NFL and intended to join Barstool Sports as a contributor.
+On February 2, 2017, Pat McAfee retired from the NFL after eight seasons.
+He stated he intended to join Barstool Sports as a contributor, citing a recent knee operation and fractured relationship with the Colts' general manager.

 February 2017: Retirement from Football